 As a part of Lipscomb’s emphasis on service-learning, students from the university have become regular helpers at St. John’s.

 “We have Lipscomb students come at least once a month to help our event,” said the pastor.

 All students at Lipscomb are required to acquire at least two service-learning experiences before graduation.
-SALT is an academic service-learning program providing you with the chance to enhance academic understanding by applying knowledge and skills in service projects that benefit the community.
+SALT is an academic service-learning program providing the chance to enhance academic understanding by applying knowledge and skills in service projects.

-Those who would like to help with Feeding the Hungry can call 615-356-1840 to sign up to help on Thursday nights.
-St. John’s is located at 6300 Charlotte Pike.
+Those who would like to help with Feeding the Hungry can call 615-356-1840 to sign up to help on Thursday nights at the church at 6300 Charlotte Pike in West Nashville.